Paris: Geography

-Location

-Paris is located in northern central France, in a north-bending arc of the river Seine whose crest includes two islands, the Île Saint-Louis and the larger Île de la Cité, which form the oldest part of the city.
-The river's mouth on the English Channel (La Manche) is about 233 mi downstream from the city.
-The city is spread widely on both banks of the river.
-Overall, the city is relatively flat, and the lowest point is 35 m above sea level.
+Paris is located in northern central France, in a north-bending arc of the river Seine, whose crest includes two islands, the Île Saint-Louis and the larger Île de la Cité, which form the oldest part of Paris.
+The river's mouth on the English Channel (La Manche) is about 233 mi downstream from Paris.
+Paris is spread widely on both banks of the river.
+Overall, Paris is relatively flat, and the lowest point is 35 m above sea level.
 Paris has several prominent hills, the highest of which is Montmartre at 130 m.